cfconor/rpg-book-repository/README.md

 * Admin privileges
     * Divide users into regular users with restricted ability to edit and remove content, and admins with full permissions to add, edit or remove articles, categories, game_systems and users
+* Tags on articles
+    * Would allow additional granularity on filtering for certain topics and themes.

 ## Technologies Used